Distinguished Clinician in Teacher Education (DCTE) Award

 An award may be given annually in each division.

 - Each State Affiliate is encouraged to establish its own DCTE award to identify and honor those in clinical settings who fill teacher educator roles.
-Nominations for the national DCTE award must come through the State Affiliates.
-Nominations for the national award must be submitted by September 1 to Emily Lin.
+Nominations for the national DCTE award must come through the State Affiliates or ATE member.
+Nominations for the national award must be submitted by October 1 to Emily Lin.

 - Nomination packet must include:

-- Cover page to include: nominee's name, home address and telephone number, name and address of employing school, job title with description of position and explanation of duties, dates of employment; names and addresses of immediate supervisor and school administrator; and, nominator's name, position in State Affiliate, home and business addresses, and telephone numbers.
+- Cover page to include: nominee's name, home address and telephone number, name and address of employing school, job title with description of position and explanation of duties, dates of employment; names and addresses of immediate supervisor and school administrator; and, nominator's name, position in State Affiliate or in ATE, home and business addresses, and telephone numbers.

-- Letter of nomination from an official of the ATE State Affiliate.
+- Letter of nomination from an official of the ATE State Affiliate or ATE Member.

-- One to two pages describing the nominee's membership and service in ATE and the State Affiliate:
+- If applicable, one to two pages describing the nominee's membership and service in ATE and/or the State Affiliate:

 - list dates of membership in ATE